adinasarapu/adinasarapu.github.io/_brain/2024-spiny-projection-neurons.md

 ---

-Striatal/Spiny Projection Neurons (SPNs), specifically Medium Spiny Neurons (MSNs), are a predominant type of neuron found in the striatum, which is part of the basal ganglia in the brain.
+Spiny Projection Neurons (SPNs), specifically Medium Spiny Neurons (MSNs), are a predominant type of neuron found in the striatum, which is part of the basal ganglia in the brain.

 SPNs primarily release the neurotransmitter GABA (gamma-aminobutyric acid), which is inhibitory.
 This means they decrease the likelihood of the firing of their target neurons.

 Basal ganglia (Image taken from: https://selfhacked.com)
 ![Basal Ganglia](/images/basal_ganglia.png)